 High-quality foods trigger fat-burning hormones and clear hormonal clogs.
 They fill you up fast and keep you full longer.
 When you eat high-quality foods, you subconsciously eat fewer calories resulting in a calorie deficit.
 But your body doesn’t fight against weight loss because you are fully satiated (not hungry), your cells are flooded with nutrients, and your blood sugar levels are stable.
 Under these conditions, the body will gladly burn fat and lower your setpoint weight.

-Regularly enjoying a high-quality diet not only clears hormonal clogs, but it also improves gut health.
+Regularly enjoying a high-quality diet not only clears hormonal clogs but also improves gut health.
 Lowering your setpoint weight can be as simple as eating so many foods that feed the Bacteroidetes (lower setpoint bacteria) that you are too full for foods that feed the Firmicutes (higher setpoint bacteria).
 Keep these guidelines in mind:

 Foods that feed higher setpoint bacteria include:

-- Highly processed foods (Generally, these generally contain more than 3 ingredients on the label.
+- Highly processed foods (Generally, these generally contain more than 3 ingredients on the label.)